oktadev/okta-blog/_source/_posts/2023-08-30-passwordless-authentication.md

 navigator.credentials.get({options});
 ```

-You'll need to pass in options for each call, including the Relying Party info, challenge, etc. If you want to use something other than Web Authentication APIs directly, you can find a library for your favorite tech stack on [webauthn.io](https://webauthn.io/).
+You'll need to pass in options for each call, including the Relying Party info, challenge, etc. If you want to use something other than Web Authentication APIs directly, you can find a library for your favorite tech stack on [awesome-webauthn](https://github.com/herrjemand/awesome-webauthn#server-libs) GitHub repo, or your tech stack's package manager.

 ## Using passkeys with Identity Providers